gluster/glusterdocs/Quick-Start-Guide/Quickstart.md

 of the steps we took here.
 We want you to be successful in as short a time as possible.

-If you would like a more detailed walk through with instructions for installing using different methods (in local virtual machines, EC2 and baremetal) and different distributions, then have a look at the Install guide.
+If you would like a more detailed walkthrough with instructions for installing using different methods (in local virtual machines, EC2 and baremetal) and different distributions, then have a look at the Install guide.